 Although the Central Coast is, technically, coastal, it’s not necessarily beachy coastal.
 So while you’ll spot otters and sea lions and smell salt air in Morro Bay and catch fantastic waves in Cayucos, if you try to spend a day on the beach you’re likely to get frostbite … or lose your wallet in the fog.

 Enter the Five Cities: the Central Coast’s answer to a tropical beach.
 Well, maybe not tropical, but there ARE a few palm trees.
 Located just south of SLO lies the Five Cities: Pismo Beach, Arroyo Grande, Grover Beach, Shell Beach, and Oceano, so named because all of their borders are adjacent.
-Each has their own flavor, but Pismo Beach is definitely the most popular (and, in our opinion, the best spot to visit).
+Each has its own flavor, but Pismo Beach is definitely the most popular (and, in our opinion, the best spot to visit).
 This is where Central Coast (and Central Valley) folks head for a day at the beach or a relaxing resort vacation.

 If you’re looking to soak up the surf and sun while wearing flip-flops and shorts, Pismo Beach is the town to do it in!

 What to Do in Pismo Beach

 Pismo Beach is the quintessential relaxing beach town, so the best thing to do in Pismo Beach is relaxing at the beach.
 But here are a couple of activities to spice thing up.